 Yes!
-Chase now offers Airbnb as a ‘Pay Yourself Back’ option, meaning you can pay for your Airbnb, then Chase Sapphire Preferred and Reserve cardholders can use points to cover some, or all, of the purchase they’ve already made.
+Chase currently offers Airbnb as a ‘Pay Yourself Back’ option, meaning you can pay for your Airbnb normally, then after the fact, Chase Sapphire Preferred and Reserve cardholders can use points to cover some, or all, of the purchase they’ve already made.
 Capital One is also working on new opportunities with Airbnb.

 Finding The Perfect Airbnb

 Finding the perfect Airbnb is ultimately very personal.
 It’s about your budget, your dream location, amenities needed and a dash of luck.
 Many of the best Airbnb places book up early, as repeat visitors seek them out year after year.

 Start early, filter the no-go’s, and don’t forget the possibilities that home sharing can unlock.
 For families, a place with multiple bedrooms can be far cheaper than booking multiple hotel rooms and worrying about connecting rooms.
 For budget travelers, having access to a kitchen can bring huge daily savings.

 I’ve had more Airbnb stays than I can count throughout the years, and almost all have been wonderful and exactly as described.
 Don’t hesitate to read the comments and reviews.
 When you do, look for consensus.
 There’s always going to be “one” grouch, but if there are many echoing the same thing, take it as warning.

 Travel should be fun, and with these tips, your Airbnb search should be short, sweet and perfect!

 AirBnB seem to have messed up their filters now, with places outside your filter still being listed lower down, which is a really unhelpful change.

 Lovely article as always!
 Was wondering if it’d be worth pointing out that there are even some ways to earn miles with Airbnb bookings?